ibm-cloud-docs/secrets-manager/certificates.md

-You can use {{site.data.keyword.secrets-manager_full}} to store  SSL/TLS certificates that you can use for your apps or services.
+You can use {{site.data.keyword.secrets-manager_full}} to store  SSL or TLS certificates that you can use for your apps or services.
 {: shortdesc}

 An SSL or TLS certificate is a type of digital certificate that is used to establish communication privacy between a server and a client.
 Certificates are issued by [certificate authorities (CA)](#x2016383){: term} and contain information that is used to create trusted and secure connections between endpoints.
 After you add a certificate to your {{site.data.keyword.secrets-manager_short}} instance, you can use it to secure network communications for your cloud or on-premises deployments.
 Your certificate is stored securely in your dedicated {{site.data.keyword.secrets-manager_short}} service instance, where you can centrally manage its lifecycle.